Kitware/VTK-m/docs/changelog/change-execution-object-creation.md

-Here is what I plan to put in the change log

 Changed how Execution objects are created and passed from the cont environment to the execution environment.
 See chapter 13.9 on worklets in the user manual for details.
 ----
 Example of new execution object: